selivan/selivan.github.io/_posts/2019-11-05-sshfs-password-auto-mount-with-tcl-expect.md

 ```

 `ConditionPathIsMountPoint` prevents from trying to mount over already mounted directory. `RemainAfterExit` notifies systemd that service should be considered running after start script has stopped working.

+**UPDATE**:
+`After` and `Wants` instructs systemd to start service after `network-online.target`, that delays execution until network is sufficiently set up. `network.target` indicates that network functionality is available, but does not mean it is fully configured already.
+Thanks @christeasdale for this update.